-Xena kissed me again, before laying her back on the soft bed, rolling me halfway on top of her naked flesh.
-Snuggling into my favorite spot, below her chin and neck, I decide to recite the poem.
+Xena kissed me again, before laying back on the soft bed, rolling me halfway on top of her naked flesh.
+Snuggling into my favorite spot below her chin and neck, I decide to recite the poem.

 "There's a moment I look at you.
 And no speech is left in me.
 My tongue breaks, then fire races under my skin.
 And I tremble and grow pale.
 For I am dying of such love."

-She takes a short time to answer, causing me to believe that she would not.
+She takes a short time to answer, causing me to believe she would not.

-"No, I use to feel that way, but not anymore.
+"No. I use to feel that way, but not anymore.
 I have no need to envy such love."
-Xena finally said.
+Xena finally asserts.

-My heart rate picks up, beating in haste, and I let the tears spill from my eyes.
+My heart rate picks up, beating in haste, and I let the tears spill from my irises.
 "Why?
 Because you've found it, or you gave up on love?"

 "I have found it.
 In you, Gabrielle."

 The tears continued to fall while I went on my tangent.
 "You had hurt me so terribly when we went to Egypt.
-Telling me, you no longer wanted me sexually, that you only needed me as a friend.
-The whole affair with Marc Antony, it's like you didn't care if I was there or not.
-And after our slumber, you blatantly told me that I could sleep with Vir-"
+Telling me you no longer wanted me sexually, you only needed me as a friend.
+The whole affair with Marc Antony; it appeared like you didn't care if I was there or not.
+And after our slumber, you blatantly told me I could sleep with Vir-"